aarontran/g309.2-0.6/Notes.md

 Plotting tool and process cleanup.

-Saturday,Sunday 2016 May 14-15 - more cleanup
+Saturday-Monday 2016 May 14-16 - more cleanup
 =============================================

 Long hiatus.
 Pat has May 3 copy of manuscript for a first look.